 Hina Dolls: Why Hina Dolls Have an Aesthetic Sense

-As you sense this color, you will also sense the characteristics of the object, recognize it, and remember it.
+As you sense this color, you will sense the characteristics of the object, recognize it, and remember it.

 By mixing these three colors, different colors are created.

-Start by choosing kimonos for the prince and princess of the Hina dolls, imagining the general colors and texture of the fabric.
+Start by choosing the kimonos for the prince and princess of the Hina dolls, imagining the general colors and texture of the fabric.

-How to achieve this color balance?
+How do you achieve this color balance?

 To be honest, at first I used scientific formulas and extracted and excerpted information from women's fashion magazines.